goladus/ff4fepr/README.md

   --dump-weapons        Dump weapon data from rom to screen.
   --dump-drops          Dump enemy stea/drop data from rom to screen.
   --dump-monsters       Dump monster data to screen.
+  --dump-monsters-csv   Dump monster data to screen in csv format. (no bosses) --dump-monsters-and-bosses-csv
+                        Dump monster data to screen in csv format.
   --dump-monster-itemtables
                         Dump monster item table numbers and drop rates to screen.
   --dump-monster-drops  Dump monster drop data to screen. (resolved item-tables)